ccharpen/Risk_Loss_aversion/README.md

-# Risk_Loss_aversion
+# Risk Loss aversion task and modelling

+### Risk and Loss aversion task

+### Risk and Loss aversion modelling
-This repository contains the Matlab code necessary to estimate risk and loss aversion from a multi-session gambling task.
+The modelling folder contains the Matlab code necessary to estimate risk and loss aversion from a multi-session gambling task.

 The modelling script to be run is the "run_models_nobounds_Nov2018.m", which calls the other functions.